-“THE INSPECTOR” (2016) written by Simeon Chris Moodoo and produced by Naparima College for the Secondary Schools’ Drama Festival.
-Where he won the The Victor Edwards Award for Directing; The Zeno Constance Award For Most Original Script; The James Leewah Award for Outstanding Production.
+Additionally, at the Trinidad and Tobago Secondary Schools’ Drama Festival 2016.
+Moodoo won the The Victor Edwards Award for Directing; The Zeno Constance Award For Most Original Script; The James Leewah Award for Outstanding Production.
 In total, the Cast and Crew collected nine (9) special awards.

 “MANIACS” (2012) written by Victor Edwards and produced for the purposed of the “Festival of Scenes” at The Department of the Creative and Festival Arts, at the University of the West Indies, St. Augustine, Trinidad.

-“THE INSPECTOR” written and performed between October to November, 2016, for the Secondary Schools’ Drama Festival 2016, where it won nine (9) special awards, Inclusive of The Zeno Constance Award For Most Original Script.
+“THE INSPECTOR” written in September 2016 and performed between October 2016 to November 2017, both the 2017 Caribbean Secondary Schools’ Festival in Antigua and the Trinidad and Tobago Secondary Schools’ Drama Festival 2016, where the production won a total of ten (10) Outstanding Awards and nine (9) special awards respectively, inclusive of the Vaughn M. Walter Award for Best Original Script and the Zeno Constance Award For Most Original Script.